 There are a couple of options available on the market.
 It really depends on how many connections you have what the best option is.
 For up to 12 ethernet connections I really like to use these wall-mounted patch panels:

-- Cat6A patch panels deliver a steady connection to copper gigabit & 10G switches
+- 10G READY: The 12-Port Cat6A patch panel delivers a steady connection to copper gigabit & 10G switches

-- Compatible with Cat5e, Cat6 and Cat6A cabling
+- COMPATIBLE CABLING: Cat5e, Cat6 and Cat6A cabling

 Ethernet Wall Sockets